 OnePlus equipped the Nord with a 6.44-inch FHD+ AMOLED panel with a 90Hz refresh rate, a seriously good display for the price.
 And it looks like OnePlus isn't cutting down on the screen for the N10.

-The latest rumor says we'll be getting a 6.49-inch FHD+ AMOLED display on the N10, again with 90Hz, a touch larger than the original Nord.
-It's claimed that OnePlus doesn't want to sell any of its phones with less than 90Hz refresh rate, which is fantastic news for customers.
+According to OnePlus, the N10 5G features a 6.49-inch display with FHD+ resolution.
+More importantly, the phone's display has a 90Hz refresh rate, which is fantastic news for customers.
 While the resolution isn't as good as a flagship 4K display, this could still end up being a class leader.

 OnePlus Nord N10 5G: Cameras